hackclub/hackclub/workshops/geometric_pattern/README.md

 }
 ```

-[`createCanvas()`](http://p5js.org/reference/#p5/createCanvas) is a function that takes two arguments (two numbers for width and height, respectively) and creates an [HTML canvas element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) (i.e., the thing that will house your project) of that size.
+[`createCanvas()`](http://p5js.org/reference/#p5/createCanvas) is a function that takes two arguments (two numbers for width and height, respectively) and creates an [HTML canvas element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) (i.e., where your pattern will be contained) of that size.

 In this project, we'll be creating a tiling of overlapping circles.